 (unaudited) Risks Arising from Measurement, monitoring and management of risk Credit risk Credit risk is the risk of financial loss if a customer or counterparty fails to meet an obligation under a contract.
 Credit risk arises principally from direct lending, trade finance and leasing business, but also from certain other products such as guarantees and derivatives.
 Credit risk is: - measured as the amount which could be lost if a customer or counterparty fails to make repayments; - monitored within limits, approved by individuals within a framework of delegated authorities; and - managed through a robust risk control framework which outlines clear and consistent policies, principles and guidance for risk managers, and by setting limits and appetite across geographical markets, portfolios or sectors.
-Treasury risk is the risk of having insufficient capital, liquidity or funding resources to meet financial obligations and satisfy regulatory requirements, including the risk of adverse impact on earnings or capital due to foreign exchange exposures and changes in market interest rates, together with pensions risk.
+Treasury risk Treasury risk is the risk of having insufficient capital, liquidity or funding resources to meet financial obligations and satisfy regulatory requirements, including the risk of adverse impact on earnings or capital due to foreign exchange exposures and changes in market interest rates, together with pensions risk.
 Treasury risk arises from changes to the respective resources and risk profiles driven by customer behaviour, management decisions, or the external environment.
 Treasury risk is: - measured through risk appetite and more granular limits, set to provide an early warning of increasing risk, minimum ratios of relevant regulatory metrics, and metrics to monitor the key risk drivers impacting treasury resources; - monitored and projected against appetites and by using operating plans based on strategic objectives together with stress and scenario testing; and - managed through control of resources in conjunction with risk profiles, strategic objectives and cash flows.
-Market risk is the risk of an adverse financial impact on trading activities arising from changes in market parameters such as interest rates, foreign exchange rates, Market risk arises from both trading portfolios and non-trading portfolios.
-Market risk for non-trading portfolios is discussed in the 'Treasury risk' section.
-Market risk is: - measured using sensitivities, value at risk ('VaR') and stress testing, giving a detailed picture of potential gains and losses for a range of market movements and scenarios, as well as tail risks over specified time horizons;
+Market risk Market risk is the risk of an adverse financial impact on trading activities arising Market risk arises from both trading portfolios and non-trading portfolios.
+Market risk is: - measured using sensitivities, value at risk ('VaR') and stress testing, giving a detailed picture of potential from changes in market parameters such as interest Market risk for non-trading portfolios gains and losses for a range of market movements and scenarios, as well as tail risks over specified time rates, foreign exchange rates, asset prices, volatilities, correlations and credit spreads.